Press

 Contribution to a packaging-free future

-Since its founding, Dripl has eliminated more than 9 million packages.
-The fast-growing start-up not only reduces waste, but also limits transportation.
-"By having production and consumption in the same place, we avoid unnecessary water transport and CO₂ emissions," explains Colin Deblonde.
+Since its founding, Dripl has eliminated over 9 million packages.
+The fast-growing startup not only reduces waste but also limits transport.
+"By having production and consumption take place in the same place, we avoid unnecessary water transport and CO₂ emissions," explains Colin Deblonde.
 In Belgium alone, this saves 691 tons of CO₂ per year.

-In the summer of 2024, Dripl began production of a new model of the Refill Point.
-Today, the company is rolling out this model widely.
-More than 300 companies now hydrate packaging-free thanks to Dripl.
-With 9 million avoided packages on the counter, the goal is to eliminate as much as 1 billion packages by 2030.
+In the summer of 2024, Dripl began production of a new Refill Point model.
+Today, the company is rolling this model out widely.
+More than 300 businesses are now hydrating packaging-free thanks to Dripl.
+With 9 million packages already avoided, the goal is to eliminate 1 billion packages by 2030.

 Recognition and growth

 The Refill Point offers healthier alternatives with less sugar and natural ingredients.
-Users choose from six flavors and can personalize their "Dripl" in terms of effervescence, flavor intensity and temperature.
+Users choose from six flavors and can personalize their "Dripl" in terms of sparkling, flavor intensity and temperature.

 The Henry van de Velde jury appreciated the simplicity and effectiveness of the concept.
 "The product offers variety, saves on packaging and transportation, and responds to companies' need to keep their employees healthy," the jury stated.

-"Our vision sometimes seems like an impossible task and it often feels like a David versus Goliath battle.
-With limited resources, we are competing against some giants in the industry, which makes this recognition even more valuable.
-Our fire is already extra fueled." says Lucas Moreau.
+"Our vision sometimes seems like an impossible task and often feels like a David versus Goliath battle.
+With limited resources, we're competing against some industry giants, which makes this recognition even more valuable.
+Our fire has already been further stoked," says Lucas Moreau.

 From idea to impact

 Lucas Moreau and Colin Deblonde founded Dripl in 2020.
-The idea came about while standing in front of a traditional beverage vending machine, both with a reusable bottle in hand.
+The idea came to them while standing in front of a traditional vending machine, each holding a reusable bottle.
 They wondered why getting soft drinks always had to involve disposable packaging.
-This inspired them to develop the Refill Point, a vending machine that filters, cools, carbonizes and mixes tap water with natural flavor concentrates.
+This inspired them to develop Refill Point, a vending machine that filters, chills, carbonates, and mixes tap water with natural flavor concentrates.

-"We discovered that circular solutions are technically possible but often not implemented because profitability is paramount in the industry," says Lucas Moreau.
+"We discovered that circular solutions are technically feasible, but often not implemented because profitability is paramount in the industry," says Lucas Moreau.
 "That motivated us to do things differently.
-We are going to reinvent the soft drink industry."
+We're going to reinvent the soft drinks industry."